A guide for customizing the system-wide font on the Nintendo 3DS.

 You can preview the custom system font on Lime3DS emulator before installing it to a 3DS.

-AES Keys are required to install encrypted contents to Lime3DS.
-Read here for more info.
+AES Keys are required to load encrypted contents on Lime3DS.
+Follow the instructions for dumping keys from a real 3DS.

 2. Go to EmulationConfigure...System.